klapaukh/ScatterBoxPlot/README.md

 The data used here are contained in `adra.RData`.
 Before running the code, make sure the data file is in your working directory.

+The data are teachers' responses to two questions concerned with the effects of professional learning activities: "To what extent have your classroom practices changed?"; and "To what extent have you shared with others what you learned?".
+Teachers responded on eleven-point scales.
+For the first question, the end points of the scale were labelled: 0 = "None" and 10 = "Significantly".
+For the second question, the end points were labelled: 0 = "Shared nothing" and 10 = "Shared everything".

 [![ScatterBoxPlot](https://dl.dropbox.com/u/16954433/ScatterBox.png)](https://dl.dropbox.com/u/16954433/ScatterBox.png)